-We believe investing in the right people with the right support is key to developing transformational practices that enable society to fully participate in culture.
+We believe that the arts should value participation over all else, and that investing in the right people with the right support is key to developing transformational creative practices that enable society to fully participate in culture.

 Our community of Fellows is a group of artists, technologists, scientists, producers and researchers who all fuel (and are fuelled by) BOM’s ethos, and help us to deliver our vision.

-To find out more about the BOM Fellows click here.
+Find out more about the BOM Fellows here.

-To find out more about our engagement work click here.
+Find out more about our outreach work here.

-For details on our public programmes of exhibitions and events click here.
+Details on our public programmes & exhibitions and events here.

 Karen Newman, Director